Magno strikes out 12, Ohio State ousts McNeese 9-8 in 13

 NASHVILLE, Tenn.
 (AP) — Ridge Winand singled in the winning run in the 13th inning, and Ohio State eliminated McNeese 9-8 Saturday in the Nashville regional of the NCAA Tournament.

-The Buckeyes (36-26) will play either Vanderbilt, the No. 2 overall seed, or Indiana State on Sunday night.
+The Buckeyes (36-26) will play Indiana State, an 8-5 loser to Vanderbilt, on Sunday afternoon with the winner playing Vanderbilt on Sunday night.

 Reliever Andrew Magno (5-3) struck out six of the final seven batters and finished with a career-high 12 strikeouts in 7 1/3 innings.